electron-utils/electron-platform/README.md

 #### isNode

-Indicates whether executes in node.js application
+Indicates whether executes in node.js application.

 #### isElectron

-Indicates whether executes in electron
+Indicates whether executes in electron.

 #### isNative

-Indicates whether executes in native environment (compare to web-browser)
+Indicates whether executes in native environment (compare to web-browser).

 #### isPureWeb

-Indicates whether executes in common web browser
+Indicates whether executes in common web browser.

 #### isRendererProcess

-Indicates whether executes in common web browser, or editor's renderer process(web-page)
+Indicates whether executes in common web browser, or editor's renderer process(web-page).

 #### isMainProcess

-Indicates whether executes in editor's main process
+Indicates whether executes in editor's main process.

 #### isDarwin

-Indicates whether executes in OSX
+Indicates whether executes in OSX.

 #### isWin32

-Indicates whether executes in Windows
+Indicates whether executes in Windows.

+#### isDev

+Check if running in retina display.
+If we are in renderer process and `nodeIntegration` is false, isDev will be undefined.

 #### isRetina

-Check if running in retina display
+Check if running in retina display.

 ## License